mattjh1/mattjh-blog/content/post/keyboard-first.md

 1. Quickly change between apps
 2. Enable window change mode, e.g., resize/move windows

 When I researched window tiling managers for mac I did not really like what I found. i3 on Linux is much more to my liking, and if that was available I would consider using that instead.
-My research was awhile ago but things might have changed, for full featured [yabai](https://github.com/koekeishiya/yabai) you need to disable System Integrity Protection (SIP), which is a big no-no.And even if I wanted to I wouldn't be able to on my corporate managed laptop.
+My research was awhile ago but things might have changed, for full featured [yabai](rttps://github.com/koekeishiya/yabai) you need to disable System Integrity Protection (SIP), which is a big no-no. And even if I wanted to I wouldn't be able to on my corporate managed laptop.

 So without further ado, lets rebind ctrl+shift+alt+super to simply ctrl!